 - Put a non-stick griddle pan or frying pan on a high heat and heat up for 1 minute.
 Do not put any oil in the pan.

-- Put the tuna in the hot pan and cook for 1 minute on each side.
-Then remove from the pan immediately and put on a board or a plate.
+- Put the tuna steaks in the hot pan and cook for 1 minute on each side for medium, 1½ minutes on each side for well done.
+Remove the tuna steals from the pan immediately and put on a board or a plate.

 - Remove the roast veg from the oven and drizzle over 4 tablespoons balsamic vinegar.
 Toss the veg in the balsamic vinegar.